eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-hmac-signing.md

 }
 ```

-Send live messages to a Thing, which contain as value the expected `payload`, as live message name the expected
+Send live messages to a Thing, which contain as value the expected `payload`, as live message subject the expected
 `methodName` and as timeout the expected `responseTimeoutInSeconds`.
 Then they can successfully invoke
 the direct method on their respective devices.